- What Is Cable Management?

 For example, most facilities want to use cable markings to improve safety and organization.
 If that is the case for you, make a plan so that these two goals are accomplished properly.
 If you have any other objectives for a marking strategy, see if you can work them in as well, but only if they don't negatively impact the other goals.

-While this can all seem complicated for something as small as cable marking, users will quickly find that with proper planning and understanding, a facility's cable marking strategy can be implemented quickly and effectively.
+While this can all seem complicated for something as small as cable marking, users will quickly find that with proper planning and understanding, a facility's cable management strategy can be implemented quickly and effectively.